Learn about the characteristics & formative power of culture

-The prerequisite for entry into the Intercultural Studies major is a grade of “C” or better in any Intercultural Studies course.
+The prerequisite for entry into the Intercultural Studies major is a grade of “C” or better in any introductory anthropology or sociology course.
 For students who have taken additional courses toward the major, a minimum GPA of 2.00 is required on all courses, excluding failed courses.

-Students enrolled in this major are required to spend a short term or year-long period in a culturally unfamiliar environment at home or abroad through the Intercultural Service Learning.
+Students enrolled in this major are required to spend a short-term or long-term period in a culturally unfamiliar environment at home or abroad through Intercultural Service Learning.

 IMPORTANT NOTE: Please look to the Academic Calendar for full information and course lists.
 If there are discrepancies between the information listed here and in the Academic Calendar, the Academic Calendar is definitive.

 - Cultural Anthropology

 - Introduction to Sociology